xp44mm/Notebook/F#/Programming with Objects.md

 val it : (int * int) option = Some (1218743, 5)
 ```

 These type extensions are called F#-style extension members.
 Since F# 3.1, an additional kind of extension member is supported called a C#-style extension member.
 These can be declared in other .NET languages and then accessed by opening a namespace.
 They can also be declared in F# code.
-C#-style extension members can only be instance methods; i.e., they can’t be static and can’t be properties.
+C#-style extension members can only be instance methods; i.e., they can't be static and can't be properties.

 ```F#
 module CSharpStyleExtensions =